Atlas975/Notes/OperatingSystems/FileSystems/File_systems.md

 # File system performance
 - File systems need to be responsive, a variety of methods have been developed in order to help remedy the limitations of various file systems
 ## Kernel tables
-- The Inode (active index node) describes the structure of a file and the blocks that reside in it
-- This is a frequently used data structure that can be optimized through [[Caching]]
+- The Inode (active index node) describes the structure of a file / directory and the blocks that reside in it.
+This is a frequently used data structure that can be optimized through [[Caching]]
+- The inode only makes sense in its filesystem so both the inode and the filesystem type need to be remembered when accessing the cache

 ![[Pasted image 20221209132417.png|450|450]]
-- The inode only makes sense in its filesystem so both the inode and the filesystem need to be remembered when accessing the cache

 ## Buffering and block caches
 - Blocks de-couple the reads a process is doing from the physical movement of the disk head